ironcarbon/Asynchronous-JS/README.md

-# Examples of all these topics
+#example of XHR Object Method